harlemtraveler/natured/README.md

 Users who are buyers are able to:

 * Create an account
-* Delete their account
-* Update their account
 * View all products
 * View by catgories
 * Create a product